 7. The Bentley Hotel

-This former, high-rise office building has been reincarnated as a 21-story, 197-room boutique hotel.
+The Bentley Hotel, a former, high-rise office building, has been reincarnated as a 21-story, 197-room boutique hotel.
 Embrace the quieter side of the city that never sleeps in a hotel that is located just outside mid-town, amongst the exquisite views of the East River and the 59th street Bridge (nestled within the Upper East Side of the city).
 But don’t let the views from the oversized windows fool you, you are still within minutes of Central Park and 5th Avenue.

 However, the location isn’t the only reason to stay here.
 Add in the New York style and flair of some flat-screen TVs, iPod docks, and modern chrome-and-wood accents, and you have a hotel that perfectly combines the beauty of nature with the ingenuity of modern architecture.
 Take advantage of this area’s natural beauty by strolling along the East River, which is just steps away from the hotel.

 Once you’ve worked up an appetite, head over to the posh, rooftop restaurant that is adorned with orb chandeliers and chic, gilded chairs.
 But the ambiance isn’t the only appealing aspect of this rooftop, urban oasis.
 Take some time to indulge in some Italian-inspired sushi rolls, toro tartare with wasabi olive oil, Long Island duck sliders, and even fried artichokes with a lemon aioli (I wish I could cook because now I want to eat anything that isn’t nailed down).

 Address: 500 East 62nd Street, New York, New York, 10065